msethi13/feature-hunt/README.md

 <img width="1200" alt="Screen Shot 2021-09-19 at 5 24 43 PM" src="https://user-images.githubusercontent.com/78971563/140238752-a6ebe8ab-942f-462e-94b6-5d3d4064115e.png">

 ### Phase 3 Enhancements :
 We have fixed various bugs in the Project and we have also added new features.
-To know more details please check our [deltaDocument](https://github.com/elric97/feature-hunt/blob/main/Phase_3_Docs/deltaDocument.md)
+To know more details please check our [Delta Document](https://github.com/elric97/feature-hunt/blob/main/Phase_3_Docs/deltaDocument.md)
 ## Getting Started
 #### Before you get started, if you are using Windows, please visit our [wiki page on Windows development](https://github.com/CSC510-Group-25/feature-hunt/wiki/How-to-develop-with-Windows).
 There are two ways to install and develop for featurehunt